Launch Region's First Canned Wine

 User Research that Doubles as Marketing

-After finalizing can dimensions and packaging, I found a designer with experience in canned wines.
-Although Vino Noceto had an in-house designer, I felt that it was important to work with someone who had experience, given the product's 3-dimensional nature.
-In the first iteration of mock-ups, the designer sent us three options.
-The internal team didn't like any of them, and we asked for another iteration.
+After finalizing can dimensions and packaging, I selected a designer experienced with both wine and canned products.
+In the first iteration of mock-ups, he sent us three options.
+When the internal team didn't like any of them, we asked for another iteration.
 The next time, the designer sent six mock-ups.
-They were better, but we still didn't love them and weren't sure what to do.
-So we decided to do some User Research.
+They were better, but we still didn't love them.
+So we headed into User Research.

 Vino Noceto has a strong brand following.
 Its customers jump on chances to give product feedback.
-Plus, sharing mock-ups of potential product designs was an opportunity to market the upcoming product.
+Plus, sharing mock-ups of potential product designs doubles as marketing.
 To that end, I posted all six of the second round designs to Vino Noceto's social media and asked followers for feedback.
 Since the majority of Noceto's wine drinkers represent older demographics, I focused outreach on Facebook.

 The Clear Standout Looks Too Much Like Grape Juice